department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 Specs- not including the basic requirements on all LC pages:

-- This template is simply the H1(in the form of a question) + the wysiwig intro rich text field (as the answer).
+- This template is simply the H1 (in the form of a question) + the wysiwig intro rich text field (as the answer).

 - Alert (can be enabled below intro text; only 1 max allowed on this template)

 - Q/A should be trackable in the reusable, COPE FAQs space

-- TBD - Does the author create a new single FAQ in the COPE FAQs interface or as a 'page'?
+- ~TBD - Does the author create a new single FAQ in the COPE FAQs interface or as a 'page'?~ The question and answer text are created in the COPE FAQs library.
+But the author creates the single Q/A template page here, by pulling/referencing the question data in the FAQs library (like reusable alerts).

 - No images, videos, tables, subway maps, number callouts, etc.

 See FAQs COPE ticket: https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/6708